The Rogue Leveling Guide for the Mists of Pandaria

 - Stamina is very important for questing/PvP, less important for dungeoning since the other guy is taking all the damage.
 Otherwise, since you will be face to face (or back) to the opposition 100% of the time, and since you have little in the way of heals, you need to have enough health to survive.

 - …of the monkey gear is perfect for Rogues. “…of the bandit,” once you hit your 60s, is better.
 Cataclysm gear is obtainable at 77 and is a whole lot better than any other non-cata gear you’ll get without PvP or level 80 raiding.
-Mists of Pandaria gear is better still and available as low as 80.
+(How do you tell?
+Check the item levels.
+Cata gear starts at level 77 and an iLevel of about 270.)
+Mists of Pandaria gear is better still and available as low as 80. (see below for more.)

 - At low level, when gear has only a point or two of this or that stat, stick to stamina.
 You get a lot more bang for the buck with stam gear, at low level, than the way over-priced agility gear.
 A couple of points of Agility will do nothing for you, while a couple of points of Stam may mean avoiding a corpse run.